rufilboss/100DaysOfDevOps/Day 47 -Introduction to Amazon Elastic File System (EFS)/day47.md

 ###### Step2: Create an Amazon EFS FileSystem

 * EFS FileSystem can be mounted to multiple EC2 instances running in different availability zone with the same region.
-These instances use mount targets created in each Availability Zone to mount the filesystem using the standard Network File System v4.1(NFS v4.1).
+These instances use mount targets created in each Availability Zone to mount the filesystem using the standard Network File System.